l-white/l-white/README.md

 👋 Hi, I’m Laura White.
-- 💻 I am an experienced full-stack software engineer at Heartland Business Systems, specializing in C# .NET on the backend and the modern JavaScript stack (TypeScript + React) on the frontend.
-In the last years, I have gained experience with the Azure DevOps platform as well as modern client-side frameworks, particularly React.
+- 💻 I am an experienced full-stack software engineer, currently working as the Tecnical Lead at Zero to Mastery.
-- 👀 I’m interested everything related to the cloud and improving software deployments through CI/CD in Azure DevOps.
+- 👀 I’m interested in everything related full-stack JavaScript, React and React frameworks, and improving software deployments through CI/CD and GitHub actions.
 - 🌱 I’m currently learning more about enterprise architecture in the context of microservices and preparing for the AZ-204 (Azure Developer) certification.
-- 💞️ I’m passionate about mentoring junior software engineers and volunteer as a mentor to help answer students' questions in the Zero to Mastery Discord community with 300,000+ students and counting.
+- 💞️ I’m passionate about mentoring junior software engineers and volunteer as a mentor to help answer students' questions in the Zero to Mastery Discord community with 400,000+ students and counting.
 - 💻 I created a C# Learning Path, particularly for students in the ZTM community.
 You can [fork the Github repo](https://github.com/l-white/c-sharp-path) and start learning if you're interested!
 - 📫 [Visit me on LinkedIn](https://www.linkedin.com/in/laurawhite-softwareengineer/), [StackOverflow](https://stackoverflow.com/users/9430133/laura-white), and [Quora](https://www.quora.com/profile/Laura-White-28) where I was a top writer in 2018